neozhixuan/connex-backend/README.md

 # Connex

+Connex aims to allow companies to connect with undergraduates/graduates, by providing services like matching their resume to available jobs, and to have a contextualised chatbot to answer any queries.

+By providing a UI for companies to scrape their job portal and also other sites relevant to the company, we can provide applicants with information to stay updated with our company.

 This project consists of two main services: the **Frontend** and the **Backend**, orchestrated using Docker Compose.
 Below is a description of each service and how to set up and run the project.

 [![Demo Video](https://img.youtube.com/vi/4-DZgDyWgyY/0.jpg)](https://www.youtube.com/watch?v=4-DZgDyWgyY)